The Data Center Rundown

 Will construction labor shortages prevent meeting projected data center build schedules this year?

-BREIT achieved its best performance in three years, benefiting from the increased demand driven by artificial intelligence infrastructure requirements.
+BREIT achieved its strongest performance metrics in three years, benefiting directly from the surging demand generated by artificial intelligence workloads.

 Read at Bisnow→